servo/book/src/design-documentation/accessibility/index.md

 ## TODOs

-- Adapters typically use accesskit_consumer to ingest tree updates; consumer can also be useful in other ways
-    - Add section on `accesskit_consumer`?
-- Future directions for testing
-    - WebDriver methods
-    - platform API testing using WPT integration (requires mapping DOM ID through to platform APIs which is not yet implemented in AccessKit)
 - Link to PRs introducing various concepts?
     - Maybe just a standalone paragraph with the GitHub PR number as a link